bartek-blog/bartek-blog.github.io/jupyter/2019-02-15-Train-Test-Model.md

     For more information see:
     Bradley Efron, Trevor Hastie, Iain Johnstone and Robert Tibshirani (2004) "Least Angle Regression," Annals of Statistics (with discussion), 407-499.
     (http://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf)

 ## Problem

 __Main Question__ Can we predict disease progression based on body mass index?

-This we will try to answer in this note.
-For that we need to build and train model.
-What does it mean?
-Here we will simplify it a bit and reduce it to the following steps:
+Wwe will try to answer this in here.
+For that we need to build a model the will do this for us.
-1. Prepare data.
-2. Split data into train and test.
-3. Build a model.
-4. Fit model to train data.
-5. Evaluate model on test data.

 ## Prepare data

-So let's start with preparing daata.
-In order to answer Main Question, we will consider only the third column of this dataset, that is `Body mass index`.
+So let's start with preparing data.
+In order to answer __Main Question__, we will consider only the third column of this dataset, that is `Body mass index`.
 Let's save this column as `X` dataset.
 Variables in dataset $X$ are often called __features__ or __exploratory variables__.

 ```python